This guide gives advice on disciplinary processes including suspension, investigations, hearings, penalties and appeals.

 If you are off sick and cannot attend the first hearing obtain a medical certificate or support from occupational health, where possible.

 The hearing panel usually consists of a chairperson (senior manager), a human resource adviser and possibly a note taker.
 In the NHS the investigating officer may present the findings to the panel.
 The location should be private with no interruptions.

 You should be informed in writing of the hearing outcome and the grounds for the decision.
-You should be provided with the opportunity to agree the notes or minutes of the hearing.
-You or your union representative (or chosen companion) should take notes at any meeting.Back to contents
+You should be provided with the opportunity to agree the notes or minutes of the hearing before they are finalised.Back to contents

-Disciplinary procedures usually have a range of penalties.
 Informal cautions, advice, counselling or mediation should normally precede formal warnings.
-Penalties can range from verbal warnings to summary dismissal for serious cases.
-Please see below for more examples.
+Formal sanctions can range from verbal warnings to summary dismissal for serious cases.

-Details about any penalty you are given, including how long it will remain on your record, should be confirmed in writing.
+Details about any sanction you are given, including how long it will remain on your record, should be confirmed in writing.
 It should be consistent with local policy and similar cases.
-Time limits for appeal must be set out clearly.
+Time limits for any appeal must also be set out clearly.

 In between the first and final warnings the employer can extend performance review periods for justifiable and specified reasons.

-The actions listed above could also result in NMC investigation and pose a risk to your nurse’s registration.
+The actions listed above could also result in NMC investigation and pose a risk to your nursing registration.